bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 Also, if two kinematic bodies collide, a constraint will not be generated.
 Kinematics cannot respond to collisions, not even with other infinitely massive objects.
 They will simply continue to move along the path defined by their velocity.

+## The heck is a 'speculative margin'/'speculative contact'?
+A way of solving for predicted collisions to stop penetration and tunneling.
+See the [continuous collision detection documentation](ContinuousCollisionDetection.md) for more details.

-### I made a body with zero inverse mass and nonzero inverse inertia and the simulation exploded/crashed!
+## I made a body with zero inverse mass and nonzero inverse inertia and the simulation exploded/crashed!
 Why?

 While dynamic bodies with zero inverse mass and nonzero inverse inertia tensors are technically allowed, they require extreme care.
 It is possible for constraints to be configured such that there is no solution, resulting in a division by zero. `NaN` values will propagate through the simulation and make everything explode.